-There are a few types that ignite differently, some have ring pull ignitions and others have wicks that you light.
+There are a few types that ignite differently: some have ring pull ignitions and others have wicks that you light.
 The types vary from amount of smoke released and how long the smoke lasts.

 To reiterate, when buying colored smoke, pay attention to the burn time, the density of the smoke, and the activation method.

-Be aware of costs
+Be Aware of Costs

-If you ignite one and it doesn’t put out much smoke after a few seconds, drop it in a bucket and get away from it.
+If you ignite one and it doesn’t put out much smoke after a few seconds, drop it in a water filled bucket and get away from it.
 Smoke bomb companies have very high quality control, but there will be duds, and there will be bombs that will have a short flame.
 Be prepared for any situation.

 Lastly, smoke bombs can leave stains if laid against something.
-Putting them up against fabric, or even concrete will leave a colored stain.
+Putting them up against fabric, or even concrete, will leave a colored stain.

-Method of Activation
+1) Method of Activation

-Teach your Model: Instruct your model how best to use the smoke bomb. instead of just holding it still, have them move it slowly.
+Teach your Model: Instruct your model how best to use the smoke bomb.
+For example, instead of just holding it still, have them move it slowly.
 Smoke trails look amazing in photography.
 You can also use a small fan to help the smoke go where you want it to go.

-Shutter Speed options: Since the smoke movement depends on the air current, your shutter speed will have a massive impact on the final result.
+Shutter Speed Options: Since the smoke movement depends on the air current, your shutter speed will have a massive impact on the final result.
 Your shutter speed should be set to 1/800 to help freeze the smoke’s motion and get a clear shot of the smoke’s puffiness.
 Keep moving and take amazing photos!